atomone-hub/genesis/CONSTITUTION.md

 ### Section 3: “Liquid Staking”

-For purposes of this Constitution we distinguish Liquid Staking from staking as the protocol or application that provides tradeable derivative tokens in exchange for native staking tokens, which are autonomously bonded by the protocol.
-The derivative token represents a claim on the underlying bonded tokens and accrued rewards.
+For purposes of this Constitution we classify Liquid Staking as a protocol or application that allows users to receive a tradeable derivative token in exchange for native staking tokens that are autonomously bonded by the protocol or by delegated entity.
+These derivative tokens represent some claim on the underlying bonded tokens and may accrue rewards.

 Liquid staking may only be supported through interchain accounts (aka non-native liquid staking).